About the Journal

-Edinburgh Architecture Research (EAR) is a non-profit, peer-reviewed, open-access, academic journal exploring the built environment and its overlap with numerous fields of arts, humanities and social sciences from but not limited to an architectural standpoint.
-We invite submissions in the form of articles, essays, field reports (WIP) or book reviews.
+Edinburgh Architecture Research (EAR) is a non-profit, peer-reviewed, open-access academic journal exploring the built environment and its overlap with numerous fields of arts, humanities and social sciences from but not limited to an architectural standpoint.
+We invite submissions in the form of articles, field reports (WIP) or book reviews.
 EAR also encourages the presentation of research in alternative forms such as film, audio and photo essays.

 Announcements